ASC 606 Revenue Recognition: The Operator's Guide

 What it needs

 The signed contract, all amendments, side letters, and order forms — in one place, with the latest version flagged.
+You may also need to combine related agreements or assess whether an amendment creates a separate contract.

 Where it breaks